DJShabsifhe/SoundStream/README.md

 ## Future Improvements

-- Add real-time audio playback on the ESP32 using I2S.
+- Build the UI!
+- Device discovery protocol...
 - Implement error correction or retransmission for lost packets.
+- Add UDP reliability layer.
 - Extend the firmware to control an LED strip synchronized with the audio data.
-- Add support for multiple audio channels (stereo).
+- Add support for multiple audio channels, better sample rates/ codec.
+Maybe adaptive.

 ---